The Three Fates or, some say,

 The position of ω out of the vowel column can be explained by the axial matrix, though the probability of such a symmetry for the last line is about 50% (axial symmetry would verify the last line if the vowel stood at the χ position as well, but not in φ or ψ )

 H in greek was considered vowel only in ionic dialect.
-In every greek dialect, except ionic, E was followed by F. Doesn’t it look like EЁ in russian alphabet that comes after the greek one and whether includes or excludes the letter Ё. Is it because of some kind of taboo?
+In every greek dialect, except ionic, E was followed by F, but until I find an original abecedary of that period, I leave it here.
+Doesn’t it look like EЁ in russian alphabet that comes after the greek one and whether includes or excludes the letter Ё. Is it because of some kind of taboo?